What it is

 Run a quick self-check and report to the user:

-or something else?
+Antigravity, or something else?

-2. Check what project instruction file format you support:
+2. Project instruction file you read:

 - Claude Code: CLAUDE.md